-Queen of the South v Kilmarnock
+Kilmarnock too strong for Queens

 Post update

-Attempt saved.
-Chris Burke (Kilmarnock) left footed shot from outside the box is saved in the centre of the goal.
+Attempt missed.
+Callum Hendry (Kilmarnock) right footed shot from outside the box is close, but misses to the right.

 Post update

-Chris Burke (Kilmarnock) wins a free kick in the attacking half.
+Rory McKenzie (Kilmarnock) wins a free kick in the attacking half.

 Post update